Lonabean98/pands-problem-sheet/README.md

     print(e_count)

 ###Explanation:
-1. The sys module provides functions and variables used to manipulate different parts of the Python runtime environment.
-Reference: https://docs.python.org/3/library/sys.html
+1. The sys module provides functions and variables used to manipulate different parts of the Python runtime environment. (sys — System-specific parameters and functions, n.d.)
-2. sys.argv returns a list of command line arguments passed to a Python script. https://www.tutorialsteacher.com/python/sys-module.
+2. sys.argv returns a list of command line arguments passed to a Python script.
 3. opening the argument as f.
 4. The text in the file is read into a string.
 5. The starting point of "e_count" is 0.
 6. Looping through each character in the text.
 If the letter is "e", 1 will be added to the e_count variable.
 7. Final e_count is printed.

 ##TASK 8:
 Write a program called plottask.py that displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.